perfsonar/docs/intro_about.rst

 Tools
 -----
 perfSONAR includes numerous utilities responsible for carrying out the actual network measurements and form the foundational layer of perfSONAR.
-These tools include:
+In general, you will not invoke these tools directly but instead use the :doc:`pscheduler<pscheduler_intro>` command from the :ref:`scheduling <intro_about-scheduling>` layer to execute them.
+The default tools that come with perfSONAR include:

     * owamp_ - A tool primarily used for measuring packet loss and one-way delay.
 It includes the command *owping* for single short-lived tests and the *powstream* command for long-running background tests.
     * iperf3_ - A rewrite of the classic iperf tool used to measure network throughput and associated metrics.